-This works beautifully in every situation I have come across, when we have offered our 13 week coaching course or mastermind package and we have looked at how we can reduce the package to fit the named budget it's always a yes and the great thing is you continue to deliver on your promise and the client is happily receiving what they need at the investment level they can afford at that time.
-This doesn't mean in the future they won't level up what they require as often i have found when ‘stage 1' or the initial training is under way thier motivation to find extra resourses is often miraculous.
+This works beautifully in every situation I have come across.
+When we have offered our 13-week coaching course or mastermind package and we have looked at how we can reduce the package to fit the named budget it's always a yes, and the great thing is you continue to deliver on your promise.
+Plus the client is happily receiving what they need at the investment level they can afford at that time.
+This doesn't mean in the future they won't level up what they require as often I have found when ‘stage 1' or the initial training is underway their motivation to find extra resources is often miraculous.

-This technique can be used for any type of coach or service , unless you’re charging strictly by the hour.
+This technique can be used for any type of coaching or service unless you’re charging strictly by the hour.
 If that’s the case, take a look at how you can reduce the number of hours you need to invest while still providing value.

 For example, rather than offering four one-hour calls, change your plan to just two calls, with email follow-ups.
 They still get plenty of value, and you’ll free up some time by inviting email questions rather than blocks of time on the phone.

 Next time you’re asked to reduce your rates for anything, take a close look at how you can also reduce the work you’ll be doing.
 That way you’ll never feel as if you’ve been taken advantage of, and your clients will still get great service.